mchav/mchav.github.io/_posts/2026-01-16-learning-better-decision-tree-splits.md

 ---
 layout: post
-title: Learning better decision tree splits: LLMs as Heuristics for Program Synthesis
+title: Learning better decision tree splits - LLMs as Heuristics for Program Synthesis
 ---

 A lot of tabular modeling gets easier the moment you stumble onto the right derived quantity.
 Not something mysterious or "deep."
 It's usually something you can name: a ratio that turns two raw columns into a rate; a difference that becomes a margin; a simple count that captures what a bunch of messy fields were hinting at.